 This policy is draconian.
 Consumers won't really be angry because no one likes commercials.
 But they will not be happy when content becomes even more watered-down than it already is.

-Satellite broadcasters in China have cut entertainment TV by two-thirds following a government campaign, state news agency Xinhua has
+Satellite broadcasters in China have cut entertainment TV by two-thirds following a government campaign, state news agency Xinhua has reported.

 An order by the State Administration of Radio, Film and Television (SARFT) to curb excessive entertainment came into effect on 1 January.
 The number of entertainment shows aired during prime time each week has dropped to 38 from 126, said